hungryram/denisefernander/content/clear-messaging-make-more-money-now-5-day-challenge.md

 +++
-title = "Join the 5 Day Challenge TODAY!" draft = false
+title = "Join the 5 Day Challenge TODAY!" draft = true

 [search_engine_optimization]
+meta_description = """
-meta_description = "The answer to becoming profitable in your business now is not in getting more followers, it’s in getting clear about your message. \n\nJoin me in this 5 day challenge where we get clear on the messaging mistakes you may be making that are keeping you from making money now." title_tag = "Clear Messaging  =  Make More Money Now 5 Day Challenge"
+The answer to becoming profitable in your business now is not in getting more followers, it’s in getting clear about your message.

+Join me in this 5 day challenge where we get clear on the messaging mistakes you may be making that are keeping you from making money now.""" title_tag = "Clear Messaging  =  Make More Money Now 5 Day Challenge"
 +++

 Are you just getting started in business or is that you've been in business for a while and you’ve done all things, but you still aren’t profitable? or